REDDING NATURE EXPLORERS!

 Each month you will receive a list of hands-on activities to enjoy either around where you live or in one of our many open spaces.
 All the animals and plants have been carefully chosen because they are relatively common to our area and are more easily found in that month.

 We encourage you to guide your child/children to respond to what they see/hear/ smell; they may wish to draw a picture of, write about, or take a photo of their discoveries.
-We would love to share their work on our social media sites: send to firstname.lastname@example.org or email@example.com
+We would love to see their work, please tag us on Facebook, Instagram, or Twitter @newpondfarm

 The library will have a list of children’s books that relate to the creatures featured each month.